Marshmallow root

 Medicinal Benefits

-Marshmallow root offers impressive medicinal benefits thanks to its high mucilage content.
-This gel-like substance forms protective barriers over inflamed tissues throughout the body.
+Marshmallow root delivers its medicinal benefits through high mucilage content—a gel-like substance that forms protective barriers over inflamed tissues throughout the body.

 Key therapeutic benefits: